corsairmarks/assimilate_all_the_pops/mod/README.md

 ### Required Mod Dependencies

-[Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) contains all the changes to the Assimilation citizenship type and assimilation process required to support multiple assimilation types in one empire.
+* [Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) contains all the changes to the Assimilation citizenship type and assimilation process required to support multiple assimilation types in one empire
+* [Psionic Ascension: Even in Other Empires](https://steamcommunity.com/sharedfiles/filedetails/?id=2601239912) grants the Latent Psionic and Psionic traits to all members of a species (galaxy-wide) when their founding empire chooses Psionic ascension; works with this mod to allow cybernetic Pops to also gain psionic powers
+* [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) ensures that your leaders gain all applicable leader traits for any species traits their species possesses (such as Psionic, Cybernetic, and/or Erudite)

 ### Recommended Companion Mods

-* [Leader Traits: All Eligible Species Traits](https://steamcommunity.com/sharedfiles/filedetails/?id=2499031295) will ensure that your leaders gain all applicable leader traits for any species traits their species possesses (such as Psionic, Cybernetic, and/or Erudite)
-* [Psionic Ascension: Even in Other Empires](https://steamcommunity.com/sharedfiles/filedetails/?id=2601239912) grans the Latent Psionic and Psionic traits to all members of a species (galaxy-wide) when their founding empire chooses Psionic ascension; works with this mod to allow cybernetic Pops to also gain psionic powers
 * [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) allows you to retain leaders from integrated subjects and conquered/infiltrated primitives; works with this mod so retained leaders can have multiple assimilations applied to them

 ### Known Issues